smithWEBtek/mvc-todo-codealong-v1/NOTES.md

+Snippet Trigger

+goals:
+  code along with videos
+    stop and research form syntax
+    stop video and try to code ahead before seeing solution keep moving through all videos in 1 day go through them all again in a 2nd session build your own parallel solution, with different models

 # Step 1: Integrate Basic Theme to Asset Pipeline

 [X] / - And see a stubbed out, non-dynamic, page with the theme.